 However, extensive research studies have established a strong link between alcohol intake and an increased risk of breast cancer.

-The combination of alcohol consumption with hormone replacement therapy in older women, can wreak havoc on hormonal systems.
+The combination of alcohol consumption with hormone replacement therapy in older women can wreak havoc on hormonal systems.

 For younger women, excessive alcohol consumption has been shown to have a negative effect on the functioning of estrogen and progestin receptors.
 This may increase the risk of developing breast cancer.
-Furthermore, one research study suggests that young women are particularly susceptible to alcohol intake from menarche to first pregnancy.
+Furthermore, one research study suggests that young women are particularly susceptible to alcohol intake from menarche to the first pregnancy.